Whatsapp Icon

 • What is the goal of my treatment?
 Ask whether the aim is to cure the AML, manage symptoms, or achieve remission.
 Knowing the goal can help set realistic expectations.

 • What are the possible side effects of the treatment?
-Learning about potential side effects can help you prepare and manage them effectively.
+Learning about potential side effects can help you prepare for and manage them effectively.

 • How will the treatment affect my day-to-day life?
 Understanding the impact on your daily activities can help you plan and make any necessary adjustments.